WasabiFan/tidl-yolov5-custom-model-demo/README.md

 You will want to prepare a folder of images that includes a representative sample of inputs.
 It
 should:
 - (TI recommendation) Be around 20 pictures.
-More is probably better, but also takes longer to run he compilation.
+More is probably better, but also takes longer to run the compilation.
 I've used 5-15 and had good results.
 - (My recommendation) Include a variety of backgrounds, styles, lighting, etc. -- whatever variation your problem space involves.